 Working in collaboration with Cornwall College, Pendennis developed their own four year scheme to ensure apprentices received a level of training that would result in craftspeople equipped with the skills to deliver to the company’s industry leading standards.
 “Our selection procedure is stringent; we are looking for individuals with the talent, passion and drive to allow us to continue doing what we do.”

-Now in its nineteenth year, Pendennis’ apprenticeship scheme receives an influx of local and national candidates.
+The scheme has now been running for over twenty years and receives an influx of local and national candidates.
 “We’ve had someone fly in from, the Isles of Scilly, Scotland, even the Canaries – we’ve had one two families relocate from within the UK so they could join, but in general we attract local talent to the scheme.
 We want applicants to get the full picture so when we visit local schools and careers events our current apprentices will be on hand to share their experiences.”
 After completing the scheme, over 90% of apprentices choose to remain at Pendennis and the company boasts an impressive level of staff retention.
 Its success demonstrates not only the enthusiasm and ambition of Cornwall’s school leavers, but equally, it’s a shining example of the collaboration that can happen between private business and the region’s educational institutes.

 Pendennis operates in an industry that serves a highly astute and discerning clientele.
 The ability to consistently deliver excellence is paramount and cannot be achieved without a stellar workforce.
 By taking a modern approach to all aspects of the employee engagement, from training to personal wellbeing, the company has succeeded in securing one of its most valuable assets.

 Whether you’re looking to locate in Cornwall, or to start exporting beyond its borders, get in touch with our friendly team to talk through your needs.